Abandoned Mine Land Reclamation Program

 The statute requires the government to distribute AML Reclamation Program funds collected during the previous fiscal year as follows:

-- State and tribal share grants: Non-certified states receive 50% of the AML revenue originating from coal production in their states.
+- State and tribal share: Non-certified states receive 50% of the AML revenue originating from coal production in their states.
 This accounts for 50% of overall distribution of AML fees in a given year.
 Certified states receive amounts equal to their respective share grant totals sourced from the Treasury’s General Fund.

-- Historic coal grants: 30% of overall AML fees go toward Historic Coal Grants for non-certified states.
+- Historic coal share: 30% of overall AML fees go toward Historic Coal Grants for non-certified states.
 OSMRE allocates Historic Coal grants based on each state’s percentage of coal tonnage produced prior to 1977.
 Congress created Historic Coal grants so that states with large numbers of abandoned mines, but little current coal production, would not be left without funds to reclaim them.

-- Federal expenditures (including minimum program make-up grants): 20% of AML fees goes toward federal expenditures.
+- Federal expense share (including minimum program make-up grants): 20% of AML fees goes toward federal expenditures.
 These funds must first be used to fund Minimum Program Make-Up grants to non-certified states.
 These ensure that non-certified states receive at least $3 million a year or the amount necessary to reclaim their remaining high priority AML areas, whichever is lower.
 OSMRE uses the remaining amount to fund operations, emergency projects, and other efforts.

 Review OSMRE grant distribution reports to track annual state grants.